Conformal Prediction: a Unified Review of Theory and New Challenges: Introduction

 The paper is divided into two parts: Part~\ref{part:one} gives an introduction to CP for non-specialists, explaining the main algorithms, describing their scope and also their limitations, while Part~\ref{part:two} discusses more advanced methods and developments.
 Section~\ref{sec:basics} introduces comprehensively the original version of conformal algorithm, and let the reader familiarize with the topic and the notation.
 In Section~\ref{sec:objandlab}, a simple generalization is introduced: each example is provided with a vector of covariates, like in classification or regression problems, which are tackled in the two related subsections.
-Section~\ref{sec:novelty} shows a comparison between CP and alternative ways of producing confidence predictions, namely the Bayesian framework and the statistical learning theory, and how CP is able to overcome their weak points.
-Moreover, we refer to an important result concerning the optimality of conformal predictors among valid predictors.
+Section 1 of the Supplementary Material \citep{zeni_supp} shows a comparison between CP and alternative ways of producing confidence predictions, namely the Bayesian framework and the statistical learning theory, and how CP is able to overcome their weak points.
+Moreover, we refer to an important result concerning the optimality of conformal predictors among valid predictors (In Section 1.1 of the Supplementary Material \citep{zeni_supp}).
 Section~\ref{sec:online} deals with the online framework, where examples arrive one by one and so predictions are based on an accumulating data set.